 Is there a such thing as a PQ-15 valve?
 No…but how do we know?
 And oh, by the way, there are only two types of line-sets: 3/4 inch, and 7/8 inch.
 All modern equipment runs on a 7/8 inch line-set, so the only time they’ll have to change something is if you have antiquated 3/4 inch line-set forms the 60’s or 70’s.
 I’m digressing though…the point is that they can easily prey on uninformed consumers…like you, baby bird!
 Don’t worry though…you’ll be flying by the end of this article.

-This section is actually a lot simpler.
-These are the normal, old-school contractors who stick to the age old equation:
+This section is actually a lot simpler, as we will be discussing the proper way to calculate your HVAC installation cost.
+Contractors who use this method are the normal, old-school contractors who stick to the age old equation:

 [(Price of Equipment) + (Price of Labor) + (Misc.
 Materials & Expenses)] X 1.4 = Bid Price